Taco Tuesday just got easier with these Sheet Pan Beef Fajitas! Tasty, simple and easily customizable for the whole family!

 A FUN SHEET PAN FAJITA MEAL

 I love fajitas!
 I especially love to order them at restaurants just to hear and smell them coming out sizzling on a hot skillet!
 Sometimes I crave fajitas at home but I'm not gonna go through trying to serve a bunch of sizzling hot skillets - ha!
 So I thought about making an easier version with these Sheet Pan Beef Fajitas.
 You still get all your favorite flavors mixed together - they're just baked in the oven!
-It makes a weeknight meal feel a little more special.
 With a simple mixture of beef, peppers, onions and spices, these Sheet Pan Beef Fajitas are really so easy and quick to make.
 You can have everything prepped and cooked in under 30 minutes!
 Then everyone in your house can add all their favorite toppings which makes it just a bit more fun!

 FREQUENTLY ASKED QUESTIONS: